gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 </br>

 #### Expected output:
-While training, word2vec will continuously verbose loss, earlier losses to keep track, iteration and word2vec cosine similarity (explained in Understanding Prerequities).
+While training, word2vec will continuously verbose loss/earlier loss, number of iterations and word2vec cosine similarity (explained in Understanding Prerequities).
 The cosine similarity will take 2 random words and see how similar they are, and for us humans to judge the quality of the embeddings.
 He and She is always verbosed and should be as close to 1 as possible.
 ```
 Loss: 0.2342 [1.46, 0.4549, 0.3594, 0.3191, 0.256, 0.2449]  # Current loss followed by earlier losses
 Iter: 600000 of 646860  # Current iteration
 Epoch: 9 of 10  # Current epoch
-he | she:  0.8017 # 2 tested word embeddings, followed by a high word similarity.
+he | she:  0.8017 # Two tested word embeddings, followed by a high word similarity.
 almost | tv:  0.0279 # These are two very different words, therefore low similarity.
 problem | window:  0.1334 # Can often be used interchangeably, therefore medium cosine similarity.
 ```
 After training is done, test_embeddings will be called.
-It will take 10 random words, and print out the 5 most similar to them.</br>
+It will take 10 random words, and print out the 5 most similar to them.</br></br>
 The metric here is also cosine similarity.
-If these look correct/similar, your embeddings are probably good.
+If these look correct/similar and the words can be used interchangeably, your embeddings are probably good.
 ```
 These words have the highest cosine similarity (most similar) to "great".
 great 1.0  # The embedding of great is exactly the same as itself (no suprise)